Emi Kobayashi: Career

 Kobayashi graduated from Aoyama Gakuin Senior High School.
 As a freshman there, she was in the swimming club.
 She later earned a degree in management at Aoyama Gakuin University.
 When she belonged to Yellow Cab Kobayashi was a member of R.C.T.
 She was a defender for the futsal team Carezza, having uniform number 3.

+She left the agency and retired from the entertainment industry on September 30, 2018.